vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 though still not quite as solid as it used to be before the onset of these issues.

+Starting this point I plan to stop detailed daily recording, though I'll still take note of any unusual developments.

 ### Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin